Aftermathx25/touchscreen_driver/README.md

 #define Xresolution 704
 #define Yresolution 550
 ```
-Needless to say that it's just a screen resolution of the devices you'd like to use a touchscreen with.
+Needless to say that it's just a screen resolution of the device you'd like to use a touchscreen with.

 # Corrections setting